 The mission of Community Tampa Bay today is to promote dialogue and respect for all cultures, religions and races by cultivating leaders to change communities.

 Launched in 1991, the original Tampa Bay ANYTOWN™ program continues to be one of the only youth leadership and diversity education programs in the country with an open door to youth of all socio-economic backgrounds.
-The 20th anniversary of the original ANTYOWN™ program will be celebrated in 2011.
-As a cornerstone, this program is complemented by our other youth-centric programs: Hillsborough Youth Collaborative (HYC), Facilitating the Leadership of Youth (FLY), and Youth Conferences reaching over 2500 individuals each year.
+The 20th anniversary of the original ANTYOWN™ program was celebrated in 2011.
+As a cornerstone, this program is complemented by our other youth-centric programs: Facilitating the Leadership of Youth (FLY) and Youth Conferences reaching over 2500 individuals each year.